jdi-docs/jdi-light/source/includes/_documentation.md

 Then in the "Weather" checklist checked element is "Cold" Then the "Weather" checklist text is "Hot option"
-Then count of selected elements in "Weather" checklist is "2" Then in the "Weather" checklist checked elements are:
+Then count of selected elements in "Weather" checklist is "2" Then in the "Weather" checklist checked elements are
      | Hot option |
      | Sunny      |

 Scenario example for CheckList:

 Scenario: Check element via numbers test
-  When I check in "Weather" checklist elements by numbers:
+  When I check in "Weather" checklist elements by numbers
       | 1 |
       | 4 |
-  Then in the "Weather" checklist checked elements are:
+  Then in the "Weather" checklist checked elements are
       | Hot option |
       | Sunny      |